 Wondering how to mix powder pigment into resin?
 You’ve got two easy ways to do this.

 You can see what I’m talking about in this video:

-Unpublished Blog Posts of Resin Obsession, LLC © 2012 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC